pekelund-dev/codex-test/README.md

 - Creates and configures the dedicated receipt processor service account with the correct IAM roles
 - Detects the Cloud Storage bucket region and deploys the Cloud Run service there
 - Builds and deploys the container image via Cloud Build
-- Uses `receipt-parser/Dockerfile` by default to package the correct Spring Boot application (set `RECEIPT_DOCKERFILE` and/or `RECEIPT_BUILD_CONTEXT` if you store the Dockerfile elsewhere—the file must still be named `Dockerfile`)
+- Uses `receipt-parser/Dockerfile` by default to package the correct Spring Boot application (set `RECEIPT_DOCKERFILE`, tweak `RECEIPT_BUILD_CONTEXT`, or provide a custom `RECEIPT_CLOUD_BUILD_CONFIG` if you maintain alternate layouts—keep the Dockerfile within the chosen build context so Cloud Build can locate it)
 - Can be paired with `./scripts/cleanup_artifact_repos.sh` to remove older container images so Artifact Registry only retains the most recent builds
 - Grants the runtime service account access to the receipt bucket and Firestore collection
 - Accepts an optional list of additional service accounts that should be allowed to invoke the processor (for example the Cloud Run web app)